What Types of First-Class Mail Are There?

 Minimum Mailing Size

-Automation shipments must contain a minimum of 500 mailpieces.
+First-Class Mail mailings at automation prices must contain a minimum of 500 mailpieces.